My recent work is inspired by the human impact on the natural world and the destructive force of time on the built environment.

-Living in the Midwestern United States I am surrounded by urban structures in contrasting states of existence; buildings slowly crumble in the shadow of shiny new construction, layers of paint peel away from walls and doors while the refuse from renovations lay in twisted piles on street corners.
+Living in the Midwestern United States, I am surrounded by urban structures in contrasting conditions of existence: buildings slowly crumble in the shadow of shiny new construction; layers of paint peel away from walls and doors while the refuse from renovations sits in twisted piles on street corners.

 Throughout my typical day, I photograph anything that strikes me as sad, humbling, or visually surprising.
 My archive of photographs is constantly growing and serves as material from which I construct fictional worlds.

 I eschew a fixed and singular perspective, opting instead for a collage aesthetic and multiple styles as a way to express a wide range of emotions as well as the simultaneity of existence.